electrode-io/electrode-native/docs/getting-started/getting-started.md

     }
 }
 ```
-- Relaunch the application
+3) Relaunch the application

-If you are using android studio you can run the app directly from there or by running the command below.
+If you are using Android Studio, you can run the app directly from there or you can use the `run` command as shown below.

 ```bash
 $ ern run-android
 ```

 {% sample lang="ios" %}
-- Open the generated ios project (in `ios` folder) in XCode.
+1) In Xcode, open the generated iOS project (in the `ios` directory).

-- Replace the `ViewController.m` code with the following code.
+2) Replace the code in the `ViewController.m` file with the following code.

 ```objectivec
 #import "ViewController.h"